hitakritgoplani/security-mini-projects/README.md

 ## Security Mini Projects

-A repo to dive into the world of cybersecurity with these mini projects that covers various essential security concepts.
+A repo to dive into the world of cybersecurity with mini projects that covers various essential security concepts.